aspose-pdf/Aspose.PDF-Products/pdf/cpp/conversion/pdf-to-jpeg/_index.md

 {{% /blocks/products/pf/agp/text %}}

-1. Load PDF file.
+1. Load PDF file using BindPdf of PdfConverter Class.
-1. Call the Save() method.
+1. Call the DoConvert method.
+1. Loop through each page to convert page by page.
 1. Pass the output file path with (JPEG) file extension.
 1. JPEG file will be saved at the specified path.
 1. Open JPEG file in compatible program.